Mirror symmetry for log Calabi-Yau surfaces I: Modified Mumford degenerations

-We will use the scattering diagram $\foD$ to both modify the definition of the rings $R_{\rho,I}$ as well as the gluings of the schemes defined by these rings.
-First, we modify the definition of $R_{\rho,I}$, setting for a ray $\rho\in\Sigma$ contained in two maximal cells $\sigma_{\pm} \in\Sigma$
+We will use the scattering diagram $\foD$ to modify both the definition of the rings $R_{\rho_i,I}$ as well as the gluings of the schemes defined by these rings.
+First, we modify the definition of $R_{\rho_i,I}$, setting